rur/Binder-JS/README.md

 ### And beyond

-Reading from the files system is just one application, it should be capable of managing any recursive scan process.
-For example it could be used to step through the data and write files back to the files system.
+Reading from the file system is just one application, it should be capable of managing any recursive scan process.
+For example it could be used to step through the data and write files back to the file system.

-However, at this time other applications have not yet been explored in detail.
-Therefore some changes to the api are likely as new requirements come along.
+However, at this time, other applications have not yet been explored in detail.
+Therefore some changes to the api are likely as new requirements present themselves.